jrtx0/tinyscheduler/README.md

-# tinyrtos
+# tinyscheduler
-tinyrtos only focus on scheduler implementation
+tinyscheduler based on stm32